 Detailed analysis of ground and aeromagnetic data has revealed that the Lake Magadi area is highly faulted.
 The multiple scattering of Euler solution in the ground magnetic profiles confirms this highly fractured and faulted zone within the subsurface.
 The location of the fluid filled zone within the basin is marked by the absence of magnetic source in the grids and 2D Euler's deconvolution solutions of the ground magnetic data.
-These fluid zones exist between the investigated tectonic lineaments.
+These fluid zones exist between the investigated tectonic lineaments as confirmed by Komolafe (8).